 If they can’t relate to anything you say in the copy, then they won’t buy it.

 For example, if your target reader is a teenage girl, emphasize how the story is about a teenage girl, just like her, on the brink of an exciting adventure.

 Get them excited into thinking that the story is about them, and you will have a winner.

 Give special attention to your cover

 If you think you can design your own book cover to cut down your costs, think again.

-Stacey Marone is a freelance writer and a contributor for Essays Scholar Advisor.
+Stacey Marone is a freelance writer and contributor.
 She has vast experience in academic writing and is a skilled and patient researcher, ensuring the work delivered is flawless every time.
 In her free time, she also does volunteer work and organizes some activities for children.
 You can follow her on Twitter